wilgaboury/jsignal/readme.md

 ### Clone

-Another optional argument provided to is a "clone" function.
+Another optional argument provided when creating effects is the "clone" function.
 This function is run on data before returning it from a signal's get method.
-While the default "clone" function does not do anything, it is intended to allow user's to prevent leaking mutable references to the data inside a signal.
+While the default "clone" function does nothing, its intention is to prevent leaking mutable references to the data inside a signal.

 A good example would be a signal of type `Signal<List<T>>`, which can have its internal list mutated via the get method (i.e., `signal.get().add(elem)`).
 Modifying the data in this way will not notify any of the effects.
 A remedy in this case would be using `Collections::unmodifiableList` as the "clone" argument.
+In such a case, the only way to modify the internal data would be using the `accept` or `mutate` methods, like so `signal.mutate(list -> list.add(elem))`.

 ### Synchronicity